Diversity, Equity, Inclusion, and Belonging (ODEIB) Diversity, Equity, Inclusion, and Belonging (ODEIB)

 Policies & Protocols

-• Hate-Bias Response Protocol Frederick Community College (FCC) is committed to diversity, equity, and inclusion.
+Frederick Community College (FCC) is committed to diversity, equity, inclusion, and belonging.
 One of our core values at FCC is welcoming difference and celebrating the diversity of our institution and the larger Frederick community.
 We believe that in order to be an excellent institution we must be inclusive.
 In order to be inclusive, as a community, we need to prevent, deter, and develop an awareness of the impact of hate and bias.
 The first step in preventing future bias is reporting it.

 For additional policies for students, click here.
 For additional policies for employees, click here.

 Do you have other needs at the college or ways that you believe FCC can be more inclusive?
 Are there better ways FCC can serve you?
-Email the acting senior diversity officer, Dr. Andrea Dardello at [email protected].
+Email the Office of Diversity, Equity, Inclusion, and Belonging at [email protected].

 Professional Development